AmoebeLabs/swiss-army-knife-card-manual/docs/examples/example-7.md

 template: main.html
 ---

-![AmoebeLabs Swiss Army Knife Custom Card Example 7]
+![AmoebeLabs Swiss Army Knife Custom Card Example 7 - Servers]

 ##:sak-sak-logo: Visualization
 Visualization of the basic data of two servers.
 My basic NUC (J3455 CPU) running Home Assistant and another bunch of containers and a second server as a frontend for the ugly internet.
 This one is also running a bunch of docker containers.